lf-edge/ekuiper/docs/en_US/rules/data_template.md

 - If the condition pipeline is met, the JSON string `{"field1": true}` is output
 - Otherwise, the JSON string `{"field1": false}` is output

-### Kuiper sink data format
+### eKuiper sink data format

-The Golang template can be applied to various data structures, such as maps, slices, channels, etc., and the data type obtained by the data template in Kuiper's sink is fixed, which is a data type that contains Golang `map` slices.
+The Golang template can be applied to various data structures, such as maps, slices, channels, etc., and the data type obtained by the data template in eKuiper's sink is fixed, which is a data type that contains Golang `map` slices.
 It is shown as follows.

 ```go
 []map[string]interface{}